Description & Range:

 Chimney Swifts feed on flying insects including flies, mosquitos, beetles, wasps, bees, and other insects.
 Chimney Swifts feed in open fields, forests, or shrublands, usually away from their nest sites.
 They are noted for their ability to flush out insects by flying low and using the air pressure from concentrated downdrafts to disturb potential prey.

 Chimney Swifts perform aerial courtship displays within 2 weeks of arriving to their North American breeding grounds.
 In one of the most well known courship displays, the two birds fly close together while calling.
 The rear bird and then the leader will snap its wings into a V-shape and the two glide together in a downward curve.
 Once the breeding pair is formed, they are monogomous throughout the breeding season.

 Both members of a breeding pair will scout out several potential nest locations.
 Once a suitable nest is found, the pair willcling side by side onto the final nest site, with one member of the pair giving a rhythmic chipping call.
 Nests are built into a half saucer shape from loosely woven twigs.
 The nests are attached to vertical surfaces with the birds glue-like saliva.
 Both parents contribute to the construction of the nest.
 Nests, on average, measure 2-3 inches long, 4 inches wide, and an inch deep.

-The chimney swift has been in a constant decline in population of about 2.2% since 1966.
-When European settler began arriving and building millions of chimneys, the chimney swift population grew abundantly.
-Today, with new chimney designs and the destruction of old growth forests, the natural nesting and roosting sites for the chimney swift are declining.
-In 2012 the chimney swift was placed on the Partners in Flight continental concern watch list and is stated as an abundant species in steep decline.
+The Chimney Swift has been in a constant decline in population of about 2.2% since 1966.
+When European settler began arriving and building millions of chimneys, the Chimney Swift population grew abundantly.
+Today, with new chimney designs and the destruction of old growth forests, the natural nesting and roosting sites for the Chimney Swift are declining.
+Partners in Flight documents a 67% population decline in Chimney Swifts from 1970-2014.

 Chimney Swift in flight, courtesy of Thompson Rivers University